folarin-ogungbemi/Milestone-Project-1/README.md

     * As a frequent user, I want to be able to reach out to the organization via their current contact addresses.
     * As a frequent user, I want to be able to sign up for news letters in other to keep up to date with news and the Organization.
     * As a frequent user, i want to have the freedom to change my subscription mode at will.
+    * As a frequent user, I want to know what my data is used for.

 ## Structure

+> As a first time user, It is important for me to understand the main purpose of the site i am visiting and learn about the organization.

+ * [x] The main page of the website will contain important informations helpful for users knowledge about the website.
+The images and words used will describe what the website is about, News highlights, the about of the website, and the members of the organiztion.

+> As a first time user, navigation through aspects of the website should be easy and lead to exactly where i need to go.

+ * [x] To fulfill Navigation purposes, The website will contain a navigation menu at the top of every page of the website for easy navigation to and fro pages and contents of the website.
+Flex display and relative measurements will be used for the responsiveness of the website to soothe screens of users.

+> As a first time user, I want to have the comfort of reading the news on small screen devices as well as on larger screens as need arises.

+ * [x] The website will be responsive to small and large screen devices for a proper dissemination of informations related to the goals of the Organization and as a result fulfilling user's goals.
+Flex display and relative measurements will be used for the responsiveness of the website to soothe screens of users.

+ > As a first time user, keeping up to date via social media platforms and necessary links is vital.
+ > As a frequent user, I want to be able to reach out to the organization via their current contact addresses.

+ * [x] At the footer of every page of the website, the address and contact information of the organization wiil be displayed.

+ > As a frequent user, I want to be able to sign up for news letters in other to keep up to date with news and the Organization.

+ * [x] The website will contain a registration form that will be accessible via the navigation bar to serve the purpose of keeping the users up to date with newsletters and changes pertaining to the organization.

+ > As a frequent user, i want to have the freedom to change my subscription mode at will.

+ * [x] The Registration form will contain a radio button that informs the organization of the frequency at which users wants to receive newsletters.

+ > As a frequent user, I want to know what my data is used for.

+ * [x] The website will inform the user of the use of their data informations.
+This information will be readable before signing up for newsletters.